jsooriah/jsooriah/README.md

   I am now focused on building products and teams, with a focus on human and customer centric approaches.
 </p>
 <p align="left">
   I also have a lot of interest in agent memory - In my spare time I vibe code a project called BlogOS.
-BlogOS enables me to manage all articles that I want to write on myh blog - I vide coded an AI Assistant that helps me in this endeavour !:)
+BlogOS enables me to manage all articles that I want to write on my blog - I vibe coded an AI Assistant that helps me in this endeavour !:)
 </p>

 ---